Come Enjoy a WinterWonderland Experience

 250 holiday colorful light set pieces and many fully animated scenes

-Showcasing the "12 Days of Christmas" and 12 themed display areas including Toyland, Candy Cane Lane, Christmas Tree Lane, Reindeer Road, Sports Corner, and many more!
+Showcasing the “12 Days of Christmas” and multiple themed display areas like Toyland, Candy Cane Lane, Christmas Tree Lane, Reindeer Road, Sports Corner, and many more!

 In 2010 we had our 2 Millionth Visitor